Coughing up blood (Hemoptysis) Types, Causes, and Treatment

 Many problems can cause this symptom, ranging from throat irritation to lung cancer.
-While coughing up blood is not a symptom to ignore, most cases are mild and not serious.
-This can irritate the airways and possibly cause them to cough up blood when a person has a respiratory infection or heavy cough.
+While coughing up blood is not a symptom to ignore, most cases are mild and not severe.

 Types of coughing up blood (hemoptysis)

-• Bronchitis : Chronic bronchitis is usually behind the appearance of blood.
-The condition involves persistent or recurrent inflammation of the airways, along with coughing and sputum production.
+• Bronchitis: Chronic bronchitis is usually behind the appearance of blood.
+The condition involves persistent or recurrent inflammation of the airways, coughing, and sputum production.

-• Bronchiectasis : This describes a permanent enlargement of parts of the airways in the lungs.
-It also happens with an infection, shortness of breath, and wheezing.
+• Bronchiectasis: describes a permanent enlargement of parts of the airways in the lungs.
+It can also occur with an infection, shortness of breath, and wheezing.

-• Anticoagulants : These medications prevent the blood from clotting.
+• Anticoagulants: These drugs stop the blood from coagulating.

-• Pulmonary edema : This describes the fluid in the lungs.
-Pulmonary edema is more common in people with heart conditions.
-It causes pink, frothy sputum, and severe shortness of breath, sometimes with chest pain.
+• Pulmonary edema describes fluid in the lungs.
+It is more common in people with heart conditions and causes pink, frothy sputum and severe shortness of breath, sometimes with chest pain.

-• Cystic fibrosis : This inherited condition seriously damages the lungs.
+• Cystic fibrosis: This inherited condition seriously damages the lungs.
 It usually causes shortness of breath and a persistent cough with thick mucus.
-Granulomatosis with polyangiitis.
-This describes the inflammation of the blood vessels in the sinuses, lungs, and kidneys.
-A runny nose, nosebleeds, shortness of breath, wheezing, and fever are typically induced.

-• Tuberculosis : A bacterium causes this serious lung infection, which can cause fever, sweating, chest pain, pain when breathing or coughing, and a persistent cough.
+• Tuberculosis: This serious lung infection is caused by a bacterium.
+It can cause fever, sweating, chest pain, pain when breathing or coughing, and a persistent cough.

-• Narrow heart valves : A narrowing of the mitral valve of the heart, called stenosis of the mitral valve, may cause shortness of breath, particularly during exertion or when lying down.
-Swollen feet or legs and heart palpitations or exhaustion, especially with increased physical activity, are other symptoms.
+• Narrow heart valves: A narrowing of the mitral valve of the heart, called stenosis of the mitral valve, may cause shortness of breath, particularly during exertion or when lying down.
+Other symptoms include swollen feet or legs and heart palpitations or exhaustion, especially with increased physical activity.

-• A serious injury : Chest trauma may cause blood to appear within the sputum.
+• A severe injury: Chest trauma may cause blood to appear within the sputum.

 Other causes include:

-• Congestive heart failure, especially due to mitral stenosis
+• Congestive heart failure, mainly due to mitral stenosis

 • Use of crack cocaine